mentealterne/react-ts-infinite-scroll-example/README.md

-# Custom React Infinite Autoscroll
+# Custom React Infinite scroll

 A simple project to demonstrate how to create a custom infinite scroll component in React + Typescript using intersection Observer